YOGA

 6 Tuesdays 9-10:15am Pacific on Zoom

-Expect a balanced practice with movement that builds strength, mobility, and warmth, as well as guided breathwork and some yoga philosophy.
-As we move out of winter hibernation, this is a potent time to reset and recommit to our (home) yoga practice.
+Expect a balanced, light-hearted practice with movement that builds strength, ease, and flow, as well as accessible breathwork and some yoga philosophy.
+Let’s connect to our elemental nature.

 Class is for strong beginners to long-time practitioners.

-While each class builds on the last, drop-ins are always warmly welcomed to join.
+While each class builds on the last, you are welcome to join in as and when you can.

 My belief in the intelligence of our bodies guides my teaching.
 My classes are an invitation to slow down so we can listen to, feel, and connect with the wisdom that lives in our cells.